June 20, 2007 | Testimony on Middle East

 Hezbollah has launched numerous attacks at far-flung targets outside the Middle East.
-Hezbollah perpetrated the two deadliest terrorist attacks in the history of South America-the March 1992 bombing of the Israeli Embassy in Buenos Aires, Argentina, which killed 29 people; and the July 1994 bombing of a Jewish community center in Buenos Aires that killed 96 people.
+It perpetrated the two deadliest terrorist attacks in the history of South America: the March 1992 bombing of the Israeli Embassy in Buenos Aires, Argentina, which killed 29 people, and the July 1994 bombing of a Jewish community center in Buenos Aires that killed 96 people.
 The trial of those implicated in the 1994 bombing revealed an extensive Hezbollah presence in Argentina and other countries in South America.
-Hezbollah also was involved in aborted attempts to bomb the Israeli Embassy in Bangkok, Thailand, in 1994, and in a failed plot in Singapore.
+Hezbollah also was involved in aborted attempts to bomb the Israeli Embassy in Bangkok, Thailand, in 1994 and in a failed plot in Singapore.

 Hezbollah's Terrorist Threat in Europe

 Hezbollah poses a direct threat to EU citizens at home and those traveling abroad, especially in the Middle East.
 Hezbollah established a presence inside European countries in the 1980s amid the influx of Lebanese citizens seeking to escape Lebanon's brutal civil war and the recurring clashes between Israel and Palestinian terrorists based in Lebanese refugee camps.
 Hezbollah took root among Lebanese Shiite immigrant communities throughout Europe.
 German intelligence officials estimate that roughly 900 Hezbollah members live in Germany alone.
 Hezbollah also has developed an extensive web of fundraising and logistical support cells spread throughout Europe.